Swirrl/table2qb/README.md

 ### dataset_slug

 [Slug](http://patterns.dataincubator.org/book/url-slug.html) of the output file.
+The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `dataset_slug` "employment" might look like this: <http://statistics.gov.scot/data/employment/S12000039/2017-Q1/Female/count/people>

 ### Observation Data